-Why Scarlett Johansson May Have Just Found Her Match in Colin Jost
+Why Scarlett Johansson Has Found Her Forever Match in Colin Jost

 But then, of course, each of those unions had ended after roughly two years.

 "Well, with every gain there's a loss, right?
-So that's a loss," she opined to Playboy last year.
+So that's a loss," she opined to Playboy in 2017.
 "You have to choose a path.
 I think the idea of marriage is very romantic; it's a beautiful idea, and the practice of it can be a very beautiful thing."

 However, isn't her experience alone proof enough that committing to just one person doesn't work for everyone?